Canon 1D Mark III vs Nikon D3S

 With 12.1MP, the D3S offers a higher resolution than the 1D Mark III (10.1MP), but the D3S nevertheless has larger individual pixels (pixel pitch of 8.43μm versus 7.21μm for the 1D Mark III) due to its larger sensor.
 Moreover, the D3S is a much more recent model (by 2 years and 7 months) than the 1D Mark III, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the D3S offers substantially better image quality than the 1D Mark III (overall score 11 points higher).
 The advantage is based on 0.8 bits higher color depth, 0.3 EV in additional dynamic range, and 1.6 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
 The D3S indeed provides for movie recording, while the 1D Mark III does not.
 The highest resolution format that the D3S can use is 720/24p.